 Companies must the NJCRC “monthly progress reports that include specifics on the good faith efforts being made to ensure the cannabis business’s social equity plan as presented in its application or certification to the Commission is being achieved.”

 It will be interesting to see their monitoring implemented.

 The NJCRC Cannabis Rules

 A few of these rules last 24 months, from February 2021 to February 2023, for provisions to expire.
-Initially, they may have thought the market would be a lot more advanced than it likely will be at that point.
+Initially, they may have thought the market would be more advanced than it likely will be at that point.

-However, “an ownership interest may be held directly or indirectly through an intermediary controlled by the holder, such as a shell company or holding company; the presence of such an intermediary shall not change the determination of the actual holder of the ownership interest.”
+However, “an ownership interest may be held directly or indirectly through an intermediary controlled by the holder, such as a shell company or holding company.
+The presence of such an intermediary shall not change the determination of the actual holder of the ownership interest.”